 With a retro name that means voyager and traveler, your little Beatriz is sure to live a life full of adventure and wonder.
 Though Beatrix is adorable, too, we love the offbeat "ees" ending of this Portuguese variation.
 Plus, there are so many fun nicknames—we're thinking Bea, Riz, Birdy, or Trees for short.

 Honeyed and melodious, Rafaela is a gorgeous name for your child.
-They can go by their long and lustrous full name, or they shorten it to Rafa for something more masculine or Ella for something soft and short.
+They can go by their long and lustrous full name, or shorten it to Rafa for something spunkier, or Ella for something soft and short.

 João is the Portuguese version of John, so while it's super popular in Portuguese-speaking countries, it boasts a perfectly eccentric flair in the U.S.

 Ines embodies effortless elegance.
 If you love vintage names in a modern context, this is one of the most stylish options around.
 Though it definitely has a cool nonchalance to it, Ines can also stand the test of time and isn't just a passing name trend.

 We're also a fan of these additional Portuguese names: